-In an age where most cities are dominated by high-rise apartments and skyscrapers, St. Augustine manages to remain the classic and picturesque coastal town that it's been for centuries.
-This makes it ideal for a destination wedding, a photographer's portfolio, or a colorful and enviable Instagram gallery.
+In an age where most cities are dominated by high-rise apartments and skyscrapers, St. Augustine manages to remain a classic and picturesque coastal town — in fact, it's been just that for centuries.
+This makes it ideal for destination weddings, photography portfolios, or colorful and enviable Instagram galleries.

 Whether you're an expert in the field or you just want to impress your friends on vacation, we'll walk you through some of St. Augustine, Florida's finest architectural styles and some of the buildings that define them.

 An important thing to know is that architecture is more fluid than concrete— no pun intended.
 A building may represent one style, but be built in a different time period.
 It may be mostly characterized by one segment, with prominent elements belonging to another.
-The architecture types below aren't set in stone—okay, maybe pun intended—but this guide will give more insight in what to look for when checking out a building.
+The architecture types below aren't set in stone—okay, maybe pun intended—but our guide will give more insight in what to look for when checking out a building.

-If it looks really simple and old, it probably is.
+If it looks simple and old, it probably is.
 Spanish Colonial is the roots of St. Augustine and represents the earliest attempts of settlers to make a stable home out the bayside town using the resources available.
 The problem is that the simplicity of the design made it susceptible to, well, total annihilation.
-Pirates, storms, time, fire—any of these would be responsible for the loss of St. Augustine's original Spanish colonial houses.
+Pirates, storms, time, fire—any and all of these have been responsible for the loss of St. Augustine's original Spanish colonial houses.